 I could feel how vital it was for them, as for us, that the mechanisms to fight against global warming begin and that we all move up a gear, going further in the measures announced, in finding new partners and new funding – something that Luxembourg excels at – or simply adopting new behaviour as individuals.

 Time is of the essence because scientific studies show that we are on the verge of irreversibility.
 During this holiday season, where the concept of “solidarity” takes on a particular resonance, let us be fully aware of our responsibility to others and to the planet.
-Our society, has frameworks that allows us to go beyond our personal interests.
+Our society has frameworks that allow us to go beyond our personal interests.
 It is primarily within the family that basic solidarity is practised.

 And if our “living together” is still expressed mainly in the national context, we see at the same time that the European construction gradually gives rise to a solidarity between Europeans that we have never known before.